 If your customer data onboarding process requires a massive team effort, it's nearly impossible to scale efficiently.
 Developers end up bogged down building custom-built importers and APIs, fixing issues and bugs, and cleaning messy data.
 As the manual onboarding process drains your teams and profits, you won't have the resources to invest in new technology or products.

 If your data onboarding process isn't intuitive, your customer service team will be the first to know.
 But your support team usually can't do much about it.
 Any troubleshooting requires complex coding and technical skills, which falls to developers or engineers.
 The back-and-forth communication takes time, and customers become impatient if issues aren't resolved quickly.

 While most B2B SaaS customers expect to do some work when onboarding a new software, you don't want to complicate this process even further by using a rigid data importer.
 Instead, look for a customizable, intuitive data importing solution, like the Osmos Uploader, to empower customers to easily format and map data to your operational system.

 Onboarding a new customer should be exciting and easy.
 If everyone collectively sighs when the sales team hands off a client, your process needs serious help—especially if it takes weeks to clean and import a customer's data.

 A seamless data onboarding process doesn't take time away from value-added tasks.
-Developers don't have to manage short-term problems because intuitive tools, like no-code data transformation, makes it simple for customers to share data.
+Developers don't have to manage short-term problems because intuitive solutions, like no-code data transformation, makes it simple for customers to share data.
 If clients do have questions, the customer service team understands the import process and can help troubleshoot.

-Say Goodbye to Data Onboarding Problems
+How to Fix Your Data Onboarding Problems

 Digitally transforming the insurance industry is no easy task, so don’t get bogged down ingesting external data.
 Improve your customer and partner experience while enhancing your team’s capabilities with a solution for your external data problems.